Rosiberto/LAS-NoCode-Rule-Editor/README.md

 # LAS-NoCode-Rule-Editor - Community Edition
-Esta é a versão **Community** do LAS NoCode Rule Editor.
+This is the **Community Edition** of the LAS NoCode Rule Editor.
-O LAS NoCode Rule Editor é um editor visual de regras e fluxos, desenvolvido em Flask, e pode ser utilizado de forma independente ou integrado a outras aplicações.
+The LAS NoCode Rule Editor is a visual editor for rules and flows, developed in Flask, which can be used standalone or integrated into other applications.

 A visual EPL rule editor integrated with **FIWARE Perseo CEP**, featuring a drag-and-drop interface built with **DRAWFLOW**, running on **Flask**, and containerized with **Docker**.

 ## Features

-- Visual creation of complex rules using blocks
+- Visual creation of complex rules using blocks.
-- Automatic EPL (Event Processing Language) code generation
+- Automatic EPL (Event Processing Language) code generation.
-- Seamless rule deployment to FIWARE Perseo via REST API
+- Seamless rule deployment to FIWARE Perseo via REST API.
-- Criar e editar regras e fluxos via interface web.
+- Create and edit rules and flows via a web interface.
-- Exportar/importar configurações.
+- Export and import configurations.
-- Estrutura modular (Blueprint Flask) para fácil integração.
+- Modular structure (Flask Blueprint) for easy integration.
-- Totalmente containerizável via Docker.
+- Fully containerized with Docker.

 ## Running with Docker